How often should law firms write new content? The answer depends on their goals.

-Key locations are important, but remember that people will travel a relatively short distance to access the services of a high-quality lawyer.
+Of course, key locations are essential, but remember that people may only travel a relatively short distance to access the services of a high-quality lawyer.

-It is perfectly all right to target the right client personas in a city 10 or even 20 miles from the law firm’s offices.
+To set a geographical barrier, you should try to target your client personas in a city 10 to 20 miles circumference from your offices.

 Audio & Visual Content

 The written word is a handy SEO tool, but don’t forget audio and visuals.
 They’re not a new trend, but podcasts continue to grow in popularity.

 If you want to stay on top of current content-stacking trends, you’ll want to bring up the idea of a podcast for your firm.

 Creating podcasts based on existing written content and the firm’s specialized knowledge can add variety to your legal content.

 Podcasts are relatively easy to produce since you don’t have to worry about perfecting any visual elements.
 You can hire a freelancer to edit them so the audio and transitions are consistent.

 You can have some of your firm’s attorneys get on the air and discuss a legal subject.
 And create episodes highlighting topics people may want to know more about.